MUmarBaig/MUmarBaig/README.md

 I'm a passionate Fullstack Web Developer from Bahawalpur, Pakistan.

-💻 - Software Engineer at White Wings Technelogies — April 2021 to Present
+💻 - Software Engineer at White Wings Technelogies — April 2021 to Present<br/>
 💻 - Software Engineer at SmartCoders — July 2019 to April 2021
 🎓 - BS(CS) from PMAS-UAAR, Rawalpindi — August 2012 to July 2016
 💻 - Fullstack Developer Intern at ISolExperts — March 2018 to November 2018